kamisch/KeywordBasedEmailCrawler/README.md

 # Future todo list/feature
 Add a checkpoint system so user can pause and resume searches.
+Add text file input for urls and keywords.

-This project is modified from the tutorial given by Michael Shilov http://scraping.pro/simple-email-crawler-python.
+This project is modified from the code given by Michael Shilov http://scraping.pro/simple-email-crawler-python.